steveu/urm.st/content/collections/articles/bytemark-cloud.md

 </div>

 <p class="article__meta">
-  How we added a major feature to Bytemark Cloud during my time as Product Manager and Product Team lead 2016/17.
+  How we added a major feature to Bytemark Cloud, during my time as Product Manager and Product Team lead 2016/17.
 </p>

 ### Why backups?